tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Clients must also be careful in determining which DoH servers they send queries to directly, without obfuscation.
-In order to avoid the possibility of a spoofed NS2 record defining a malicious DoH server as authoritiative, clients MUST ensure that such records validate using DNSSEC.
+In order to avoid the possibility of a spoofed NS2 record defining a malicious DoH server as authoritiative, clients MUST ensure that such records validate using DNSSEC {{!RFC4033}}.
 Even servers that are officially registered as authoritative can risk leaking or logging information about client lookups.
 Such risk can be mitigated by validating that the DoH servers can present proof of logging audits, or by a local whitelist of servers maintained by a client.